 This factor seems to affect all aspects of our health.
 Whatever health problem you have, more often than not you can link some of them to stress.
-Not only you feel nervous, anxious but your bacteria suffer too.
+Not only do you feel nervous and anxious but your bacteria suffer too.

 Apparently, some studies show that stress decreases the number of Lactobacillus species that live and prosper in your body (as reported by Femke Lutgendorff et al. in the June 2008 issue of Current Molecular Medicine).
 Take a deep breath and make yourself a chamomile tea, go for a walk and count your blessings.
 More importantly, include special probiotics in your diet so you can lend a helping hand to your Lactobacilli population.

 Apparently, your friendly bacteria are picky eaters.
 Also, they like healthy food and lots of fiber.
-Oh, and they also need a variety of fiber, so drinking lots of psyllium husk won’t be enough.
-Stuck up on various veggies, fruits, exclude processed food, sugars and add a nice prebiotic blend to your diet.
+They also need a variety of fiber so drinking lots of psyllium husk won’t be enough.
+Stock up on various veggies and fruits, exclude processed food and sugars and add a nice prebiotic blend to your diet.

-Of course, change in your hormones could happen at any age, but chances are higher that you’ll need estrogen supplementation once you grow wiser.
+Of course, change in your hormones could happen at any age, but chances are higher that you’ll need estrogen supplementation once you are older.

 Studies show that when women are given estrogen hormones their vaginal Lactobacillus flora increased and therefore, hormonal changes could be counted as one of the important UTI causes.

 More than 80% of all UTIs in the world are caused by opportunistic bacteria, such as Escherichia coli bacteria (E. coli) that reside in your own gut.
 Therefore, we can speculate that higher E. coli concentration can lead to increased chances of contracting a UTI.

-Constipation is not only unpleasant but also is a symptom of a bigger problem.
-The thing is, your guts, similar to your vagina, are also populated by various bacteria.
+Constipation is not only unpleasant but it is also a symptom of a bigger problem.
+The thing is, your gut is similar to your vagina and is also populated by millions of bacteria.